-Adding a story will magnify the impact of any element of your online marketing.
+Storytelling, used strategically, will magnify the impact of any element of your online marketing.
 Storytelling makes copywriting easier and more effective.

 That’s good — because you get memorable content that resonates emotionally.
 But it also means that your story calls for even more attention to the structure.
 So a story makeover will be an important component of your copywriting makeover.

 Nathalie, a business owner, submitted this story as a comment for one of my storytelling courses.
 She gave me permission to share, with her real name.